kdoore/CS2335-Gitbook/state_controlled_ui-text.md

 		guess = (min + max) / 2;
 		activeState = GameState.Initialize;
 		Debug.Log("Do you want to play a Game, if so enter Y, else enter N");
-		promptText.text = "Play?";  //test to see if UI-text is working }
+		gameText.text = "Play?";  //test to see if UI-text is working }

 	// Update is called once per frame